history-of-science-society/meeting/docs/support.md

 **HSS/SHOT Book Exhibit**

 The History of Science Society's book exhibit is the epicenter of the annual meeting.
 It'll be even bigger in 2020 because HSS with the addition of the [Society for the History of Technology](https://www.historyoftechnology.org/).
-That means more attendees visiting the exhibit, more scholars perusing the latest titles in the field, an more authors meeting with publishers. _Don't miss the opportunity to engage these historians of science and tech!_
+That means more attendees visiting the exhibit, more scholars perusing the latest titles in the field, and more authors meeting with publishers. _Don't miss the opportunity to engage these historians of science and tech!_

 - Over 88% of our projected 1200+ attendees will actively visit the book exhibit, and over 35% of them will purchase at least one book
 - Scholars from around the world will use this opportunity to meet with editors - and to browse your display